 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

+Board-Determined Suitable Experience

+NLF: Boards must have a process for reviewing and determining suitable experience in early childhood.

+NLF: Boards must be aware that suitable experience in early childhood may include, but is not limited to:

+working in a child care and early learning program;

+providing early childhood coaching or mentoring;

+owning or operating a child care and early learning program; and

+teaching college coursework in early childhood.

 Requesting an Extension

-NLF: Boards must be aware that if an individual does not meet the Texas Rising Star mentor and assessor educational requirements, the individual may serve in the role only if TWC grants an extension and he or she is able to complete the requirements within two years.
+NLF: Boards must be aware that if an individual does not meet the Texas Rising Star mentor educational requirements, the individual may serve in the role only if TWC grants an extension and he or she is able to complete the requirements within two years.

 NLF: Boards must include the following information in the extension request: